BretFisher/udemy-docker-mastery/intro/why-docker/why-docker.md

 - 50% increase in speed of build-test-deploy cycles

 Even with the added complexity of "Dockerizing" existing apps, re-tooling systems, and training engineering teams in Docker, these numbers are still impressive.

+## Why Docker, why now?

+Hopefully my three points started to convince you that Docker is the right tool for the job, at the right time in the evolution of IT and creating software.
+If you're still not convinced, you can read more about Docker in the [Docker Documentation](https://docs.docker.com/engine/userguide/).